jmnavarrol/bash-magic-enviro/docs/macos.md

 * [development for macos](#macos-development)

 ## install<a name="install"></a>
-macOS uses BSD tooling while BME is developed mainly on Linux with GNU tooling support.
+macOS uses BSD tooling by default while BME is developed mainly on Linux with GNU tooling support.
 For BME to run on macOS with its required dependencies, I suggest installing them through [homebrew](https://brew.sh/).
 Once *homebrew* is installed and configured, you should `brew install` the following packages:
 * bash
 * coreutils
 * findutils